Utappia/uCareSystem/README.md

 - Cleans the cache of the downloaded packages
 - Removes obsolete packages
 - Removes orphan packets
-- Deletes package configuration files from packages that have been uninstalled by you.
+- Deletes package configuration files from packages that have been uninstalled by you
+- If there is a required reboot, it will inform you with the packeages that requsted for a system reboot

 ## Usage

 uCareSystem creates an launcher icon in your Applications menu.
+Just search your applications manu for `ucare`.
 When you click it, it performs the default maintenance by automatically launching a terminal.

 Alternatively, you can invoke it through terminal with various options/flags.
 The default system updates and maintenace for Ubuntu / Debian / Linux Mint (and derivatives) :
 ```